centre-for-humanities-computing/danish-foundation-models/docs/datasheets/danews.md

 ---

-DaNews consist of articles from Danish news and tabloid media from 1 December 2019 to 30 April 2021.
-The articles stems from multiple news sources such as Politiken, including both online of physical news papers.
+DaNews consists of articles from Danish news and tabloid media from 1 December 2019 to 30 April 2021.
+The articles stem from multiple news sources, including both online of physical newspapers.
-DaNews consists of 9.29 billion tokens of which 8.67 Billion (93%) were left after quality filtering and deduplication.

 ## Datasheet